 ServiceNow Custom Field Mappings

-The Custom Field Mappings feature allows you to map ServiceNow incident fields and PagerDuty Custom Fields that share the same data type.
-Once these fields are mapped, field values will sync bi-directionally.
+You can map ServiceNow incident fields and PagerDuty custom fields that share the same data type.
+Once these fields are mapped, field values sync bidirectionally.
 The PagerDuty incident and ServiceNow incident must be linked for those fields to sync.

-Custom Fields created within ServiceNow will count towards your account's Custom Field limits.
-For more information, please see Custom Fields on Incidents.
+Custom fields created within ServiceNow count towards your account custom field limits.
+For more information, see custom fields on incidents.

 Required User Permissions